Multiplexed Streaming Codes for Messages with Different Decoding Delays in Channel with Burst and Random Erasures: Introduction

-\begin{itemize} \item Utilize rate-optimal block codes from \cite{13}, configured with appropriate parameters, to encode both urgent and less urgent messages, resulting in two separate encoded packages. \item Merge these two packages to minimize redundancy. \end{itemize}
+\begin{itemize} \item Utilize rate-optimal block codes from \cite{domanovitz2021anexplicit}, configured with appropriate parameters, to encode both urgent and less urgent messages, resulting in two separate encoded packages. \item Merge these two packages to minimize redundancy. \end{itemize}

-We prove that under our merging strategy, any attainable block code construction is bounded by an upper limit on the sum rate, specifically given as which is slightly lower than the single-flow capacity $C(T_v, B, N)$.
-Furthermore, we offer an explicit construction that achieves this maximal sum rate over a field size that scales quadratically with the delays.
-Our results also indicate that the proposed construction outperforms separate encoding methods which can serve as a baseline for comparison within a fixed parameter set.
+Furthermore, we propose explicit constructions for encoding the two streams of messages over a field size that scales quadratically with the delays.
+With these constructions, we can obtain a non-trivial corner point in the rate pair region, subsequently derive the achievable region $\mathcal{R}$.
+Comparative analysis demonstrates that for any choices of \(B\) and \(N\), the rate pair region of the existing encoding schemes are contained within the achievable region \(\mathcal{R}\).
+Notably, in the special case where \(B > N = 1\), which corresponds to the burst channel, \(\mathcal{R}\) coincides with the capacity region as stated in \cite{fong2020opmulti}.
+Additionally, we explore the property of the achievable region $\mathcal{R}$ and demonstrate that it represents the largest possible region derived from all the rate pairs using the merging method.

 The paper is structured as follows: Section II provides the foundational model and necessary preliminaries that will be referenced throughout the paper.
-Section III details our new construction and offers comparative evaluations.
-Section IV concludes the paper.
+Section III illustrates the main results of our work.
+Section IV details our novel merging method, and additionally presents explicit constructions for encoding.
+Section V provides a detailed proof demonstrating the achievability of the proposed constructions.
+Section VI details the property of region $\mathcal{R}$.
+Section VII concludes the article.